Alter918/E7_AI_Slop/README.md

 Feel free to just drop by and hang out.
 The purpose is just to have fun anywaysss

-### THIS WEEK WILL BE THEMED BATTLE WITH THE THEME:
+### THIS WEEK'S 29/08/2026 WILL BE THEMED BATTLE WITH THE THEME:
 ### Heros with <3% usage in RTA

 ---